×

 • Bone tumors

-Osteoarthritis can lead to joint degeneration, while a herniated disc can compress spinal nerves, causing pain and numbness.
-Spinal stenosis, which involves the narrowing of the spinal canal, can also put pressure on the nerves, leading to severe lower back pain.
+Osteoarthritis can lead to joint degeneration, while herniated discs may compress spinal nerves, causing pain and numbness.
+Spinal stenosis, involving narrowing of the spinal canal, can also put pressure on nerves and result in severe lower back pain.4

 Diagnosing Lumbago

-Diagnosing lumbago involves a thorough assessment of the patient’s symptoms, medical history, and physical condition.
-Clinicians often use a pain scale from 1 to 10 to gauge the severity of pain and its impact on daily activities.
-A comprehensive patient history is crucial, as it provides insights into prior conditions and lifestyle factors that may contribute to lumbago.
+Diagnosis involves a thorough assessment of symptoms, medical history, and physical condition.
+Clinicians often use a pain scale to gauge severity and impact on daily life.
+A comprehensive patient history helps identify contributing factors and guides treatment.5

 Physical Examination

-During a physical examination, healthcare providers assess the patient’s pain levels, mobility, and muscle strength through various movements and tests.
-These assessments help identify impairments contributing to lumbago and guide the development of tailored treatment plans.
+Healthcare providers assess pain levels, mobility, and muscle strength through various movements and tests.
+This helps identify impairments and tailor treatment plans.

 Imaging Tests